NyteshadeXT/PF2e-Core-Vault/01) Rules/Battlezoo Bestiary/Monster Parts Subsystem/Variant_ Automatic Bonus Progression and Imbuing.md

 ---

 # Variant: Automatic Bonus Progression and Imbuing
 What if your campaign uses the automatic bonus progression subsystem?
 You can still use imbuing, replacing refining with the automatic bonus progression.
 This works in a simple way for weapons and armor: bonuses happen automatically per the automatic bonus progression rules.
-Use monster parts to imbue weapons and armor, gaining the ability to imbue the item at the same levels as normal on [[.PDd7sAQ1GApl4LXZ|Table 4A: Refinement Benefits by Level (Weapon)]] and [[.3BWwRohvETuT0mlj|Table 4B: Refinement Benefits by Level (Amor)]].
+Use monster parts to imbue weapons and armor, gaining the ability to imbue the item at the same levels as normal on [[Table 4A_ Refinement Benefits by Level (Weapon)|Table 4A: Refinement Benefits by Level (Weapon)]] and [[Table 4B_ Refinement Benefits by Level (Amor)|Table 4B: Refinement Benefits by Level (Amor)]].

 For shields, either use the normal refining and imbuing rules, or you might consider adding the shield refining rules as an "automatic shield progression" for 1 shield per character since those are the only items that have refinement and aren't part of the automatic bonus progression.